caraya/friday-ai-demo/README.md

 * [ ] Evaluate if it's possible to improve the summarization capabilities of the agent to something similar to NotebookML
 * [x] Can we integrate other AI models for things like image recognition and text generation? (**Gemini handles this well**)
 * [ ] Explore if the agent, as currently implemented, can learn from user interactions to improve its responses over time

+## Further Thoughts

+### Local Storage to save conversation threads?

+## Do we need a third-party service to do speech recognition?

+The Web Speech API provides a built-in speech recognition capability that works in modern browsers.
+However, if you require more advanced features or better accuracy, you might consider integrating a third-party service like Google's Speech-to-Text API, OpenAI's Whisper or [Deepgram](https://deepgram.com/).
+These services offer more robust speech recognition capabilities and can handle a wider range of accents and languages.

+The downside is that these services require an API key and may incur costs based on usage beyond their free tier limits.

+An ideal solution would be to use the Web Speech API for basic functionality and enable a third-party service as an option for users who need more advanced features or better accuracy via a toggle in a settings menu.